 That’s a nice fantasy and sometimes it happens but when it goes well, it can actually help a relationship.
-Of course if there is abuse it may be time to just get out while there’s a chance.
+Of course, if there is abuse it may be time to just get out while there’s a chance.

-During the closing of the show I read a message from someone asking me if it’s too soon to contact his ex.
-It’s been a couple weeks and he just wants to call and apologize and tell her he misses their friendship.
+During the closing of the show, I read a message from someone asking me if it’s too soon to contact his ex.
+It’s been a couple of weeks and he just wants to call and apologize and tell her he misses their friendship.
 There’s a way to gauge whether it’s too soon or not and it has to do with your level of attachment to the reuniting.
 The stronger that attachment is, the likelihood that it’s too soon to contact.

 I go over it in lots of detail in today’s episode.